 The FACES Coalition partnered with the Global Health Fellows Program-II and GlobeMed to diversify the global health workforce.
 Many of the students we work with in FACES programs come from an immigrant, multi-lingual and multi-cultural experience.
 Perhaps more importantly, they come with lived experiences that make them better able to serve patient populations who suffer from the impacts of poverty, trauma, and displacement.

-In an effort to capture our students’ inherent skills and distance traveled to better serve communities oversees, FACES Coalition partners with GHFP-II to build curriculum for youth interested in a career in global health.
-The goal of this work is to build sustainable pathways for high school students interested in working in global health and to bring their assets to the effort of the United States to positively impact the world’s health and well-being.
+In an effort to capture our students’ inherent skills and distance traveled to better serve communities oversees, FACES Coalition partnered with GHFP-II to build curriculum for youth interested in a career in global health.
+The goal of this work was to build sustainable pathways for high school students interested in working in global health and to bring their assets to the effort of the United States to positively impact the world’s health and well-being.